sastraxi/great-bear-postgraphile/learn.md

 }
 ```

 Wait, where did that query come from?
-Graphile [automatically generates these](https://www.graphile.org/postgraphile/tables/) from our tables and foreign key relationships.
+PostGraphile [automatically generates these](https://www.graphile.org/postgraphile/tables/) from our tables and foreign key relationships.
 Pretty useful, eh?

-> The whole "Tables" section linked above is worthwhile reading to wrap your head around what Graphile gives you out-of-the-box.
+> The whole "Tables" section linked above is worthwhile reading to wrap your head around what PostGraphile gives you out-of-the-box.

 There's a problem, though: even if there are orders in our database, we won't see them.
 In fact, we can't make any calls that require access to sensitive data at all!
 This is because nothing is setting the `jwt.claims.user_id` variable that our `app_user`'s `GRANT` statements use to make rows in our data model visible.